alexjooho/NumbersAPI-Project/docs/docker-readme.md

 1. Install Docker engine from https://docs.docker.com/get-docker/

+1. Make sure to open Docker Desktop and that the engine is running while performing further steps

 1. Within your terminal navigate to the same directory as docker-compose.yml

 1. Run the command ```docker-compose up -d```